Professional and financial risks

 Supreme Court Refuses to allow a Claim against Lawyers for Loss of a Dishonest Claim

 Published on 13 February 2019.
-By Nick Bird, Partner and Will Sefton, Partner and Head of Professional and Financial Risks
+By Nick Bird, Partner and Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 On 13 February 2019 the Supreme Court handed down judgment in its first decision on loss of chance principles for 14 years (in Perry v Raleys Solicitors [2019] UKSC 5).